FrankieYuen/NSGs/README.md

-# NSGs - Change of IP Ranges for mulitple NSGs in a large Azure Network environment
+# NSGs - Change of IP Ranges for multiple NSGs in a large Azure Network environment

 Manage change of IPs at NSG is simple.
 But to change an IP address that spin across hundreds of NSGs will become a very tedious task.